cockroachdb/docs/src/current/v24.1/molt-fetch.md

 Complete the following items before using MOLT Fetch:

-- Ensure that the source and target schemas are identical.
-Tables with mismatching columns may only be partially migrated.
+- Ensure that the source and target schemas are identical, unless you enable automatic schema creation with the [`'drop-on-target-and-recreate'`](#target-table-handling) option.

 - Ensure that the SQL user running MOLT Fetch has the required privileges to run [`IMPORT INTO`]({% link {{ page.version.version }}/import-into.md %}#required-privileges) or [`COPY FROM`]({% link {{ page.version.version }}/copy-from.md %}#required-privileges) statements, depending on your intended [mode](#fetch-mode).